 Student travel agencies: Students can often take advantage of lower fares through agencies that cater exclusively to students.
 Although the fares are cheaper, these tickets tend to have restrictions.

 STA Travel (www.statravel.com) and Student Universe (www.studentuniverse.com) are two very large student travel agencies that offer discounts to students.
 You must have an International Student Identity Card (they also sell ISICs) to purchase a reduced-rate ticket, but non-discounted tickets are available to anyone.

 Please note that you can also purchase tickets from other local travel agents and consolidators.
 Keep in mind that most cheap tickets often have restrictions and you may encounter difficulty in changing your flight dates or time.

 No matter what your travel arrangements are, students need to arrive at the Accademia no later than 5:00 pm on arrival day.

-Accademia dell’Arte will provide airport pick up from the Florence (FLR) airport on arrival day only for our Semester Programs and Accademia dell’Arte Summer Program: Learning in Tuscany.
+Accademia dell’Arte will provide airport pick up from the Florence (FLR) airport on arrival day for Semester Programs only.

 One private charter bus will collect students at 4 pm from the Florence airport.
 This bus will arrive in Arezzo at approximately 5 pm.